12 Strategy Games Like Chess (But More Fun) — 2026 Guide

 Players: 2-4 | Time: 30-45 minutes | Why chess players love it: Abstract pattern building with vicious blocking

-Azul isn’t quite a pure abstract—there’s a drafting mechanism with some information hidden at game start—but it scratches similar itches.
+Azul isn’t quite a pure abstract — there’s a drafting mechanism with some information hidden at game start — but it scratches similar itches.
 You’re drafting colored tiles from a shared pool to build patterns on your player board.

 The strategic depth comes from hate-drafting.
 Taking tiles your opponent needs, forcing them into bad positions, reading their board to anticipate their plans.
 The best Azul players are thinking several rounds ahead, just like chess.

 Unlike chess, Azul doesn’t require years of study to enjoy.
 Players can jump in immediately while still finding depth over many plays.
-It’s often cited as one of the best two-player board games for couples who have different experience levels.

 Best for: Chess players looking for something their non-chess-playing friends will also enjoy.